‘The Bold And The Beautiful’ Spoilers: Bill & Brooke Rekindle Romance, Katie Tells Eric About Quinn & Ridge?

 Are Brooke and Bill getting married?

 The Bold and the Beautiful spoilers for the coming weeks tease that Brooke will quickly find love again after her recent heartbreak.
-After finding out that her fiancee was having an affair with his stepmother and having to cancel her wedding so abruptly, Brooke should still be reeling from her losses.
+After finding out that her fiance was having an affair with his stepmother and having to cancel her wedding so abruptly, Brooke should still be reeling from her losses.

 On yesterday’s #BoldandBeautiful, Brooke finds herself in Bill's embrace.
 WATCH THE CLIP: https://t.co/LXmle1hG9C pic.twitter.com/iyOzdS53bV